lokeshkashyap22/Lokeshkashyap22/README.md

 <!--If you like this, please star this GitHub repo to show your support.-->
 <h1 align="center">Hi 👋, I'm Lokesh Kashyap🙂</h1>
-<h3 align="center">A passionate Full Stack Software Developer from New Delhi, India</h3>
+<h3 align="center">Experienced Full Stack Software Developer from New Delhi, India</h3>

 - 📝 I’m currently pursuing **BSc Computer Science at BITS Pilani.**